A Cusp in QED at g=2

-The new mathematical element on the RHS in \req{meroexpB} is that to assure the necessary periodicity we introduced in accordance with \req{Bernoullifns} a series of Bernoulli functions with $t=g/4+1/2$.
-We note that the right hand side of \req{meroexpB} agrees exactly with the known expansion~\cite{Cho:2000ei} in the domain of \req{VeffabF} $|g|\leq 2$.
-This expression provides an analytical continuation into the domain $|g|>2$ having the periodicity property of the effective action identified in study of the full set of eigenvalues.
+In~\req{meroexpB} to assure the necessary periodicity we have introduced, in accordance with~\req{Bernoullifns}, a series of Bernoulli functions with $t=g/4+1/2$.
+Equation\,(\ref{meroexpB}) agrees exactly with the known expansion~\cite{Cho:2000ei} in the domain of~\req{VeffabF} $|g|\leq 2$ and provides an analytical continuation into the domain $|g|>2$ having the periodicity property of the effective action identified in study of the full set of eigenvalues.
+Even after the removal of the charge renormalization subtraction term (first term on RHS of~\req{meroexpB}) the finite remainder of the effective action is manifestly periodic in $g$.

-Each term in \req{meroexpB} produces a well-defined result for all $g$ upon performing the proper time integral \req{Veffab}.
-The form \req{meroexpB} is thus a unique and convergent extension to $|g|>2$ determined by the Euler summation of the eigenvalues \req{spectrum}.
-Even after the removal of the charge renormalization subtraction term (first term on RHS of \req{meroexpB}) the remainder of the effective action is manifestly periodic in $g$ but not in $e$.
+Upon performing the proper time integral~\req{Veffab}, each term in~\req{meroexpB} produces a well-defined result for all $g$.
+The form~\req{meroexpB} is thus an analytic and convergent extension to $|g|>2$ developed using the Euler summation of the eigenvalues~\req{spectrum}.
+We note that~\req{meroexpB} extends the pure magnetic action based on Weisskopf summation case to arbitrary EM fields via analytical continuation.
+An independent verification of this continuation was obtained for pure electric fields~\cite{Evans:2022fsu}, and is addressed for field configurations with nonvanishing pseudoscalar in Ref.\,\cite{Evans:2022EB}.
+This then completes the proof that the here proposed analytical continuation is unique.

-0.2cm {\bf Nonperturbative in $\mathbf{g}$ renormalization group $\mathbf{\beta}$ function:} The first non constant term on the right hand side of \req{meroexpB} proportional to $a^2-b^2$ isolates the logarithmically divergent one-loop $\mathcal{O}(\alpha)$ $\Veff$ subtraction required for charge renormalization.
+{\bf 6.
+Nonperturbative in $\mathbf{g}$ renormalization group $\mathbf{\beta}$ function:}\\ The first non constant term on the right hand side of~\req{meroexpB} proportional to $a^2-b^2$ isolates the logarithmically divergent one-loop $\mathcal{O}(\alpha)$ $V_{\mathrm{eff}}$ subtraction required for charge renormalization.
 The coefficient of this term is related to the $\beta$-function coefficient $b_0$ as is discussed e.g. in section 5.1 in Ref.\,\cite{Dunne:2004nc}.
-The two next terms $(a^2-b^2)^2$ and $(ab)^2$ correspond to lowest order effective field-field interaction potentials describing light-light scattering.
-Setting in the remainder denominator on RHS of \req{ff} $y=0$ produces next term in the expansion, etc.